 - you are worried about ongoing or new symptoms

 Medicines to treat symptoms

-The best medicines to use will depend on your:
+The best medicines to use depend on:

-- other medical conditions
+- other medical conditions you have

-- any other medication you're taking
+- other medicines you're taking

 Antibiotics do not work against COVID-19 or any viruses.
 They will not relieve your symptoms or speed up your recovery.